Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/src/main/resources/archetype-resources/README.md

 Database
 --------
+TODO reference the main README file and replace this section by "Finalizing project creation" <= this will need to be the first section

 To connect to a database, the Plume Querydsl module must be configured:
 1. Setup the database connector in the `pom.xml` file (look for the `PUT YOUR DATABASE CONNECTOR HERE` comment
 2. Setup the database connection parameters in the `application.conf` file,